LuckyWinning/Macro_python/README.md

 # Macro_python
-Add and xml file and highlight the important information
+Add an xml file and the macro will highlight the important information that requires to be reviewed by a user.
+The xml file cannot be added for security reasons.

 The code works similar to a command in terminal.
 It has flags for different situations, this could be seen in the menu with the flag -h ->